microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 * is the root signature string syntactically correct?
 * is the specified root signature internally consistent?
   * is the right type of register used in each parameter / descriptor range?
+* is each register bound only once?
 * see [Validations in Sema](#validations-in-sema) for full list

-Note that the root signature is not guaranteed to be valid at this point, and there are remaining validations performed during backend codegen.

 The in-memory representation is guaranteed to be valid as far as the above checks are concerned.
-For example, this means that the in-memory format cannot represent incorrect register types.

 The root signature AST nodes are serialized / deserialized as normal bitcode.